I2-Multimedia-Lab/CDFormer/README.md

 ## 🔥Environment
 Python 3.8.8 and Pytorch 2.0.1.
 Details can be found in `requirements.txt`.
+You can also use the command `conda create -n test2 python=3.8.8` and `pip install -r requirements.txt`.

 ## 🔥Train
 ### 1. Prepare training data